Academic/Student Support Services

 Information Commons (Library, first floor; 516.572.7620)

 Provides library reference assistance as well as assistance with Internet access and Microsoft office applications.
+The Library holds workshops aimed at helping students improve their research skills.

 International Student Education/Affairs (Life Sciences Building, Rooms 141-146; 516.572.7053)